Inverse decision-making using neural amortized Bayesian actors: Results

-Nevertheless, this unidentifiability is a property of the model itself and not a shortcoming of the inference method.
+Nevertheless, this unidentifiability is a property of the model itself and not a shortcoming of the inference method with the neural network approximation of the optimal action.
 In fact, our method opens up the possibility to investigate these properties of Bayesian actor models in the first place.
-To demonstrate this, we derived an analytical solution for the quadratic cost with quadratic effort (see \cref{app:derivation-quadratic-effort}) and showed that the posteriors obtained using the neural network match those obtained with the analytical solution (see \cref{fig:identifiability}~B).
+To demonstrate this, we repeated this analysis for a quadratic cost function with a quadratic effort cost term (see \cref{app:qcqe}, for which we have derived an analytical solution) and showed that the posteriors obtained using the neural network match those obtained with the analytical solution (see \cref{fig:identifiability}~B).

-We performed the same analysis for an asymmetric quadratic cost function, which can penalize overshots more than undershots, or vice versa:

-\cref{fig:identifiability}~D shows an example of behavior generated using this cost function with $\mu_0 = 4.47, \sigma_0=0.17, \sigma=0.22, \sigma_r=0.23$ and $\alpha = 0.29$, which exhibits an undershot.
-There is no analytical solution for the Bayesian decision-making problem with this cost function known to us.
-Nevertheless, ground truth parameters are accurately inferred (see \cref{fig:identifiability}~E) and the same pattern of identifiability issues as for the previous cost function is observed (see \cref{fig:identifiability}~F and \cref{tab:asymmetric-quadratic-mse}).